Originally published: October 20, 2025 | Updated: March 2026

 Application-to-Application (A2A): An automated filing method using API connections to submit XML files directly to IRIS.
 A2A is designed for high-volume filers or organizations with existing systems that can generate XML files programmatically.
 A2A requires additional setup including obtaining an API Client ID and configuring secure connections.

-Many organizations find that working with an experienced tax form processing service provider can simplify the transition and ongoing compliance requirements, especially for companies managing high volumes of information returns.
+Many organizations find that working with an experienced 1099 processing service can simplify the transition and ongoing compliance requirements, especially for companies managing high volumes of information returns.

 Assurance Testing Requirements